niktaas/TAAROFBENCH/README.md

 This repository hosts the dataset introduced in the paper:

-**We Politely Insist: Your LLM Must Learn the Persian Art of Taarof**
+> **We Politely Insist: Your LLM Must Learn the Persian Art of Taarof**
-*Nikta Gohari Sadr, Sahar Heidariasl, Karine Megerdoomian, Laleh Seyyed-Kalantari, and Ali Emami*
+> Nikta Gohari Sadr, Sahar Heidariasl, Karine Megerdoomian, Laleh Seyyed-Kalantari, and Ali Emami.
-Accepted at the **Main Conference of EMNLP 2025**
+> *Accepted at the **Main Conference of EMNLP 2025***.

 ---